HASwitchPlate/openHASP-docs/docs/devices/yeacreate-nscreen32.md

 ## Documentation

-The a couple of example projects and the schematics for the Nscreen32 can be found on the Yeacreate Github repository.
+Some example projects and the schematics for the Nscreen32 can be found on the Yeacreate Github repository.

 [:material-github: Github Repo][3]{target=_blank .md-button .md-button } &nbsp;
 [:material-github: Schematics][4]{target=_blank .md-button .md-button }